PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 The film was criticized, but I honestly don’t understand why.
 It is both cynical and ironic—everything fits together well.
 Thanks to its ending, it doesn’t get lost among the stream of "not-so-generic horror films".

+### Antibirth (2016)

+A surreal body horror with elements of psychedelia, in which drugs and mutations intertwine into a nightmarish picture.
+The main character, Lou, leading a reckless lifestyle, suddenly begins to experience pregnancy symptoms despite not having engaged in sexual relations for over a year.
+As the events unfold, it turns out that she has become a victim of a secret military experiment aimed at creating a new humanity resistant to a toxic environment.

 ### To Kill the Dragon (2019)

-I will not give this film a higher rating out of pity simply because of its "idea."
+I will not give this film a higher rating out of pity simply because of its "idea".
 I strongly recommend watching it in its original voiceover with subtitles—just like The Bouquet.
 In fact, I always recommend watching non-Hollywood films with subs rather than dubbing, unless you speak the language fluently.

 <div class="t_center castration cover p_relative atcScreen">
 	<p>The next two films are somewhat "about Venom".</p>